Abdelrhman-Hosny/image-tagging-tools/README.md

 OpenClip model used :: https://github.com/mlfoundations/open_clip

 # Classification
+> `classify.py` : a script for classifying images using binary classifiers and output all the results to it's class folder.
+                  Loops on all the models.

-> A script for classifying images using binary classifiers and output all the results in a folder.
+> `classify_bins.py` : a script for classifying images using binary classifiers and output all the results to it's class bin folder.
+                       Loops on all the models.

 ## Tool Description